ereisher/Capstone/steps.md

     - Add Cmin to line 7 in the 'normalized_srs.sh' script.
     - Run 'bash normalized_srs.sh' from the 'qiime2' directory

-4. Create relative abundance plots (heatmap and barplot)- files can be found in the R folder
+4. Create relative abundance plots (heatmap and barplot)- files can be found in the R folder (each group has their own files)
     - Install R version 4.1.2 and create a directory called 'qiime2_output'.
     - Note * At this time, HCC does not support the R packages needed for this step
     - Downlowd the 'Heatmap-barplot.R', 'metadata.tsv', 'table.qza', 'taxonomy.qza' to the 'qiime2_output' directory.